Is the Moon Hollow? Evidence Supporting Hollow Moon Theory

 The Moon Rang Like a Bell

 No doubt the Hollow Moon idea has existed for centuries, and it has been a key component in several works of fiction.
-But one compelling piece of evidence often cited is the experiments done by the Apollo missions back in the late ‘60s.
+But one compelling piece of alleged evidence often cited is the experiments done by the Apollo missions back in the late ‘60s.

 After placing seismic sensors on the Moon, a spent liftoff stage of the lunar module was sent crashing down to the Moon’s surface, causing massive reverberations like the ringing of a bell.
 Each time the experiment was repeated on subsequent missions, using a spent rocket stage, the Moon would “ring” or reverberate, sometimes for several hours.

-This is very different reaction than the Earth would exhibit to such an impact.
+This is a very different reaction than the Earth would exhibit to such an impact.
 To many, this means the Moon must have a hollow interior.
 What else would cause the reverberations?
-Of course NASA has not concluded the same.
-In fact, the “bell” story is sometimes said to be a misunderstood analogy rather than more literal description of the reaction of the Moon to the impact.
+Of course, NASA has not concluded the same.
+In fact, the “bell” story is sometimes said to be a misunderstood analogy rather than a more literal description of the reaction of the Moon to the impact.
 Nonetheless, it’s an interesting piece of the puzzle.